 Roof top bars that are also open during in winter are for example The Crown and Gallow Green.
 Several roof top bars organize a party with NYE, which require an entrance ticket (US$75-450 p.p.).
 Examples are (at least last year, may be different this year) for example The Roof, Upstairs at the Kimberly and the rooftop bar of Hotel Chantelle.
-For more information about roof top bars in New York City check out my other blog.

-I really cannot recommend going to a real club party at NYE in NYC, since I had a terrible experience myself at Webster Hall.
+I really cannot recommend going to a real club party at NYE in NYC, since I had a terrible experience there myself at Webster Hall.

-Avoid the worst crowd
+Avoid the worst crowds

 Wonder what to do if you would want to avoid the worst crowds at Times Square with NYE in NYC?

 - Book a NYE fireworks cruise dinner, NYE concert and/or NYE ticket for a good roof top bar/hotel with limited no. of visitors (mentioned above).

 - Watch the fireworks from Central Park, Brooklyn Bridge or Prospect Park (Brooklyn) for free (in parks do stay close to other groups of people for safety reasons).

 - Join New York’s annual NYE bike ride & outdoor after party.